Mikeware/SpaceBattleArena/doc/lessons/index.md

 Classroom Setup & Equipment
 ---------------------------
 It is assumed that Space Battle will be run in a lab based setting with *each student having access to their own machine* running a Java 8 version of the [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-See [Client Setup](../client/index.html) for more information about the client configuration required.
+See [Client Setup](../client/index.html) for more information about the client configuration required - though **it is suggested** to have students link to the jar on a shared network resource, so pushing updates to students when updating the server is automatic just by refreshing the jar.

 A teacher machine should be able to present and *project* to the front of the classroom so that all students can see the [server](../server/index.html)'s simulation of space.
 This machine needs to be a Windows machine to run the server executable right now, unless you run from the Python source.